-Pursuant to the terms of the Merger Agreement with IBM, the Company is not providing any new offering periods under the ESPP subsequent to June 15, 2024 and will be cancelling all future purchase periods of any existing offering periods.
-As a result of the cancellation of the future purchase periods, the Company accelerated \$13.8 million of expense in addition to the quarters \$2.4 million of expense related to the ESPP during the three months ended April 30, 2024.
-As of April 30, 2024, unrecognized stock-based compensation expense related to the ESPP was approximately \$1.1 million, which is expected to be recognized in the second quarter of fiscal 2025.
+Pursuant to the terms of the Merger Agreement with IBM, the Company stopped providing any new offering periods under the ESPP subsequent to June 15, 2024 and has cancelled all future purchase periods of any existing offering periods.
+As a result of the cancellation of the future purchase periods, the Company accelerated \$13.8 million of expense in addition to the \$3.5 million of expense related to the ESPP recorded during the nine months ended October 31, 2024.
+During the nine months ended October 31, 2024, employees purchased 342,179 shares of common stock under the ESPP at a purchase price of \$19.47 per share, resulting in total cash proceeds of \$6.7 million.